abra-code/replay/README.md

               Default value is "true", indicating the output from child process is printed to stdout. echo        Print a string to stdout.
     text      The text to print.
-    raw       Bool value to indicate whether environment variables should be expanded in the text.
-Default is "true". newline   Bool value to indicate whether the output string should be followed by newline.
+    raw       Bool value to indicate whether environment variable expansion should be suppressed.
+Default is "false". newline   Bool value to indicate whether the output string should be followed by newline.
 Default is "true".

 Streaming actions through stdin pipe: